thenifemi/movingPictures/README.md

 ## Development 🛰🚢

-- Domain Driven Development clean architecture (DDD)
+- Domain Driven Development clean architecture (DDD).
-- FirebaseAuth for authentication
+- FirebaseAuth for authentication.
-- Firebase Cloud Firestore as backend database
+- Firebase Cloud Firestore as backend .
-- Movies, Series and Actors information from the TMDB API
+- Movies, Series and Actors information from the TMDB API.
 - Other amazing Flutter libraries...
 (BLoC Library for state management, GetIt for dependency injection, Freezed Library for Unions etc...)
-- Design inspiration from Netflix
+- Design inspiration from Netflix.

 ## Building 🏢🚀